reside-ic/reside-hyperv-scripts/README.md

 Putty on wpia-reside1 to the IP address you gave the VM; for DIDE machines, any DIDE machine will do.
 Login for the first time with `vagrant` / `vagrant`.

-## About diskspace
+## Disk sizes

-* It does not currently seem possible to specify the default disk size with Vagrant.
-(The vagrant-disksize plugin disables the hyperv provider and requires VirtualBox, and the experimental environment variable with the disk size settings doesn't make any difference...)
-Therefore, for now, build the VM, and set the disk size in the configuration in the Hyper-V Manager.
+* Vagrant does not seem able to manage default disk size with Hyper-V.
+* After building a VM, power it off, and use Hyper-V manager to edit the disk size.
+* Restart the VM, and... `sudo growpart /dev/sda 3` followed by `sudo resize2fs /dev/sda3` will sort it out.

 ## Diagnostics / Monitoring with a GUI